This section contains diagrams for the main PX4 controllers.

 - Depending on the mode, the outer (position) loop is bypassed (shown as a multiplexer after the outer loop).
 The position loop is only used when holding position or when the requested velocity in an axis is null.

-- The integrator includes an anti-reset windup (ARW) using a clamping method.
+- The integrator in the inner loop (velocity) controller includes an anti-reset windup (ARW) using a clamping method.